millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 ![](./images/DIPC/dipcodi4.gif)
 - You will need to update the password and connection information for your databases in the Topology tab.

 - Review the mappings and you run the mapping individually or the load plan RunMappings.
+The table mapping uses the SQL to SQL Loading Knowledge Model, you can also create a db link to ADWC and use a DB Link (Push) KDM.

 ![](./images/DIPC/dipcodi11.gif)